 The Major Scale is one of the most commonly used scales in Western music.
 Here at LeftyFretz we know that some of you do struggle with regular diagrams and lessons which are aimed at right handed players, so we’ve put together a lesson that shows the major scale for left handed guitar players.

-We won’t delve into musical theory in this article as there are a million and one other websites out there which will thoroughly explain this to you if interested.
+We won’t delve into music theory in this article as there are a million and one other websites out there that will thoroughly explain this to you if interested.
 The aim of this lesson is to let you dive straight into using the major scale and start having fun with it right away.